Slane Castle

 Overview

-Slane Castle dominates the rolling hills of the Boyne Valley, a short 30‑minute drive inland from the east coast.
-The estate spreads across 1,500 acres of parkland, riverfront, and the 90‑acre organic Rock Farm.
-It is home to the Conyngham family, a lineage that has lived on the demesne since the early 18th century, and to one of Ireland’s most iconic open‑air music venues – a natural amphitheatre that can hold up to 80,000 fans.
+Slane Castle dominates the rolling hills of the Boyne Valley, situated just a 30-minute drive inland from the east coast.
+The estate spans 1,500 acres of mature parkland, riverfront walks, and the 90-acre organic Rock Farm.
+It has been the home of the Conyngham family since the early 18th century and serves as one of Ireland’s most iconic open-air music venues, a natural amphitheatre capable of holding up to 80,000 fans.

-Beyond the headline‑grabbing concerts, the castle offers guided tours of the restored 1785 mansion, a boutique Irish whiskey distillery housed in the original stables, a 1.6 km walking trail, and a range of farm‑based experiences such as glamping, rare‑breed livestock displays and organic‑garden tastings.
+Beyond the summer concert season, the estate operates year-round as a cultural and craft destination.
+Guests can take guided tours of the restored 1785 mansion, visit a boutique Irish whiskey distillery housed in the original stables, walk a 1.6 km woodland trail, or explore farm-based experiences including rare-breed livestock displays and organic garden tastings.

 History